Imposter Syndrome

 Writing down any mistakes and challenging them might be helpful.
 You can do this by:

-• Thoughts;
+• Thoughts.

-• Feelings;
+• Feelings.

-• Imagined consequences;
+• Imagined consequences.

 • Reread this and imagine a friend has written this down.
 What would you say to that friend?
 Maybe you would offer:

-• Kindness and support;
+• Kindness and support.

-• A different perspective on the mistake;
+• A different perspective on the mistake.

-• What they would imagine the consequences (if any) would be?
+• What would they imagine the consequences (if any) would be?

-• In the near future, take some time to reflect on this mistake.
-Was the mistake as bad as you perceived it to be at the time?
-Did you learn anything from it?
+• Was the mistake as bad as you perceived it to be at the time?

-Challenge unhelpful comparisons
+6. Challenge unhelpful comparisons

 We have a natural tendency to compare ourselves to others.
 Such thoughts may be, fleeting, inspire us, or help us to recognise our own achievements.
 However, there can be a darker side to making comparisons.
-Rather than feeling inspired it may lead to feelings of failure or inadequacy.
-With Imposter Syndrome the comparisons usually fall into the more negative side of comparing.
+Rather than feeling inspired, it may lead to feelings of failure or inadequacy.
+With Imposter Syndrome, the comparisons usually fall into the more negative side of comparing.

 Social media can become a negative source of comparisons.
 You may find yourself scrolling through post after post of people appearing to have a perfect life.
 It may seem as if everyone is happier, more attractive or more successful than you.
 However, social media doesn’t show a complete picture of how others live.
 We mainly see the ‘good stuff’, rather than the failures, bad hair days, or personal struggles.